gmu04/SixtApp/README.txt

 *   I check the app with different network conditions via "Network Link Conditioner"

+*   To overcome possible performance problems, I think paging will be necessary, however I am not going to implement it in this demo project.

 SceneDelegate.swift
      I inject service client instance in scene(_:,willConnectTo:,options:) method